pratyushojha04/aadiyog-internship-assesment/Day 1/DocumentationDay1.md

-# Documentation for Video Similarity Analysis Using Keypoints and Distance Metrics
+# Documentation for Video Similarity Analysis Using Keypoints and Distance Metrics using MediaPipe Pose

 ### Overview:
-This project involves analyzing the similarity between two videos by extracting keypoints using **MediaPipe Pose**, calculating the **Distance** between keypoint sequences using two different methods: **FastDTW (Dynamic Time Warping)** and **Euclidean Distance**.
+This project involves analyzing the similarity between two videos by extracting keypoints using **MediaPipe Pose**, calculating the **Distance** between keypoint sequences using two different methods: **FastDTW (Dynamic Time Warping)(FastDTW make fast computation as it skips frames like skip every 5 frames)** and **Euclidean Distance**.
 The goal is to quantify how similar or dissimilar the movements in the two videos are based on keypoint data.

+### NOTE :
+   Here I use FastDtW to make fast computation it is just like DTW and I have involved one more comparision method which is Euclidean Distance. becouse initially I was using DTW and it was taking too much time so I have used Euclidean Distance then after I came to know about FastDTW .
+So decided to use both FastDTW and Euclidean Distance.
 ### Steps and Approach:

 #### 1. **Video Input and Keypoint Extraction:**
    - The first step is to **extract keypoints** from each video.
 We use **MediaPipe Pose** for this purpose, which provides a set of predefined landmarks (33 in total) representing the human body.
-   - For each frame in the video, **MediaPipe Pose** processes the image and returns the 3D coordinates (x, y, z) of the landmarks.
+   - For each frame in the video, **MediaPipe Pose** processes the image and returns the 3D coordinates (x, y, z) of the landmarks hence in total we have 33*3 = 99 coordinates.
    - We **skip frames** in order to reduce computation time and focus on representative frames (e.g., every 5th frame).
    - Optionally, we can select only **significant keypoints** (e.g., head, shoulders, and hips) to focus on the most relevant movements and further reduce the data's dimensionality.